 The mobile home was repossessed and moved off the property in August 2003 by Oakwood Acceptance.
 They sold it for 9500.
 I never heard anything else from them.
 I have now (for the 2012 tax year) received a 1099c for 40,000 dollars from Vanderbilt Mortgage.

 I know I received some form letters in the mail probably 5 years ago from them, The boxes for Fair Market value, qualifying event, etc are blank.
 I sent a letter to the address on the 1099c requesting the full information and how they acquired this in order to be issuing th e 1099c 9 years later, but have not received a response.

 How do I handle filing in this situation?
 If it had been issued in any year from 2003 until 2009/10, I would have been able to file insolvent.
 It was my primary residence then, but 10 years later I can’t take advantage of that either.

 My tax preparer has (on a preliminary consultation), advised me that even though I have filed every year since 1979, in a timely fashion, because this was issued for the 2012 tax year, I must use my current circumstances when filing.
 Since I am now in a 25% tax bracket, I am looking at approximately 10,000 in tax debt on this that I do not have the means to pay.
 HELP!

-If you have a credit or debt question you’d like to ask just use the online form.
-I’m happy to help you totally for free.I Got a New 1099-C on an Old Mobile Home That Was Repossessed. - Donna by Steve Rhode
+Please post your responses and follow-up messages to me on this in the comments section below.I Got a New 1099-C on an Old Mobile Home That Was Repossessed. - Donna by Steve Rhode